MitchellRhodes/Re-MuseMe/README.md

 # Re-MuseMe

-Re:MuseMe is a platform that get's people out of their music genre comfort zone by comparing sub genres and similar undertones of the artist/songs.
+Re:MuseMe is a platform that gets people out of their music genre comfort zone by comparing sub genres and similar undertones of the artist/songs.
 As a group of music enthusiast we're always on the hunt for new music to listen to, We want to create a place where what music genres and artist you like are truly tailored to you.

 Why do we want to create this app?